corda/corda/docs/source/api-index.rst

 We hope to graduate the node-driver, test-utils and confidential-identities modules in the next feature release after 1.0.
 The bulk of the Corda API is found in the core module.
 Other modules should be assumed to be fully internal.

-The web server module will be removed in future: you should build web frontends for CorDapps using standard frameworks like Spring Boot, J2EE, Play, etc.
+The web server module will be removed in future: you should build web front-ends for CorDapps using standard frameworks like Spring Boot, J2EE, Play, etc.

-Code that falls into the following package namespaces are for internal use only and not public.
-In a future release the node will not load any CorDapp which uses them.
+Code that falls into the following packages namespaces are for internal use only and not for public use:

 * Any package in the ``net.corda`` namespace which contains ``.internal``
 * ``net.corda.node``

+In the future releases the node upon starting up will reject any CorDapps which uses classes from these packages.